zi-hui/tp/docs/DeveloperGuide.md

 A Storage object is created by the KitchenHelper class to handle the loading and saving of ingredients, recipes and chores data.

-The Storage() method acts as a constructor with filepaths to local save files for ingredients, recipes and chores data.
+The Storage() method acts as a constructor with filepaths to local save files for ingredients, recipes, chores and expenditure data.

-The getIngredientData(), getRecipeData() and getChoreData() methods are used to read saved data from local files into the current session of KitchenHelper. loadingIngredients() and loadingRecipeItems() methods are called in getIngredientData() and getRecipeData() respectively to sort out which Ingredient object class each object belongs to.
+The getIngredientData(), getRecipeData(), getChoreData() and loadExpenditureData() methods are used to read saved data from local files into the current session of KitchenHelper. loadingIngredients() and loadingRecipeItems() methods are called in getIngredientData() and getRecipeData() respectively to sort out which Ingredient object class each object belongs to.

-The saveIngredientData(), saveRecipeData() and saveChoreData() methods write the current state of KitchenHelper into the local save files by calling them in command classes such as AddChoreCommand and DeleteIngredientCommand.
+The saveIngredientData(), saveRecipeData(), saveChoreData() and saveExpenditureData() methods write the current state of KitchenHelper into the local save files by calling them in various command classes such as AddChoreCommand and DeleteIngredientCommand.

 [&#8593; Return to Top](#developer-guide)